 Retro gamers who keep an Odyssey 2 on display should keep the continuity going and purchase one of these bad boys as well.
 Blocky and with a space-helmet-like appearance, the Vectrex just screamed early ‘80s.
 Like the Odyssey, the overall quality of this console is debatable.
 However, the vector-based graphics were sleek for the time, and this home system even offered an arcade-style controller long before SNK ever came up with the idea.

-These are just five overlooked and forgotten game consoles.
+These are just five oscure and forgotten video game consoles.
 What do you think—did we overlook some other gems?